Reference: How To Make Your Website Load Faster

 Do I Need Plugins?

 If you choose a website builder that does not come with a feature you need, then yes.
-Keep in mind that not every website builder supports plugins, so you may need to switch which builder your using depending on the features you need.
+Keep in mind that not every website builder supports plugins, so you may need to switch which builder you're using depending on the features you need.

 Is It Possible To Have Too Many Plugins?

 Yes.
 Plugins are usually packed with dynamic coding and features that may increase your website load time.
 A minimalistic approach is usually best.
 A good rule of thumb is, "If you don't need it, don't use it."
 You can purge plugins that are not needed for your website.
 Make sure to do a plugin review whenever you feel that your site is running slow.

 Choose A Hosting Plan That Fits Your Needs